 Once a dividend is declared, checks are processed at any time before the end of the month; this is dependent on the accounting department’s schedule.

 The Ounalashka Corporation’s Board of Directors empathizes with families dealing with the final expenses of a loved one that has passed on.
 At their regular meeting in September 2006, OC’s Board approved a policy to help with some of those expenses when the deceased is an Ounalashka Corporation Shareholder.
-In order to promote the welfare of shareholders of the Ounalashka Corporation, burial assistance may be provided to defray final expenses of deceased shareholders in an amount up to $1,000.
+In October 2014 the Board of Directors voted to double the amount of assistance received by it’s shareholders.
+In order to promote the welfare of shareholders of the Ounalashka Corporation, burial assistance may be provided to defray final expenses of deceased shareholders in an amount up to $2,000.

 To apply for shareholder burial assistance:

-- Application for burial assistance must be applied for within 6 months of shareholder’s death, and shall be on the form provided by OC.
+- Burial Assistance Application 2014 must be applied for within 6 months of shareholder’s death, and shall be on the form provided by OC.
 Contact us and we will send you one.
 A certified death certificate shall accompany application for assistance.

 - Upon approval of application, OC will forward funds to the Funeral Home listed on application.

 - In the event a funeral home is not listed, OC will reimburse the family for final expenses of deceased shareholder up to $2,000 when timely presented with invoiced expenses

 - If shareholder is to be interred in Unalaska and the family needs assistance in building crosses, boxes, coffins or digging the grave, if the OC Maintenance crew has the expertise to do so, it will help.
 An invoice will be generated for the services provided by OC, and billed to OC up to $2,000.